BlastWind/unfooling_blog/_posts/2022-09-06-fp-journal.markdown

 Fully applied (saturated) TypeClasses always end in `Constraint`, this single fact seems to be the missing piece for me to internalize the non-extended Haskell's type system.
 Previously, I learned from `HPFFP` that a type constructor like `Maybe` has kind `* -> *`, but I think I never remembered these stuff well because I didn't internalize where TypeClasses fit in the whole scheme.

+May 8th: Sorry!
+Another big skip.
+I didn't do much last month.
+Today, I reread TiT Chapter 1, took notes, and did the exercises.
+The big idea I learned is that the Curry-Howard correspondence/isomorphism allows us to analyze mathematical theorems through the lens of functional programming.
+We get surprising results, for example, somehow, the power of power rule corresponds to currying.